TImA97/randfindR/README.md

 ## List of randomness indices

-The following list contains all indices that are implemented in randseq.
+The following list contains all indices that are implemented in randfindR.
 More indices may be added in the future.

 -   digram_rep
 -   repetitions